ageller/IntroToQuarto/README.md

 ## Rendering your Quarto doc to different formats

-To convert `quarto_example.qmd` into a .html file using Quarto:
+To convert one of the example files, e.g. `example1.qmd` into a .html file using Quarto, first download or clone this repo.
+Then in a terminal within the `examples` directory execute the following command:

 ```
-quarto render quarto_example.qmd --to html
+quarto render example1.qmd --to html
 ```

 (You can replace html with [many other formats](https://quarto.org/docs/output-formats/all-formats.html).)